material-motion/material-motion/concepts/runtimes.md

 A transient view is one whose lifetime is bound to a condition. `condition` is evaluated at the end of an animation event and at the end of each gesture recognition event.
 When `condition` returns `true`, the view — and all associated Actors — is removed.

+All transient views are removed when a Runtime is terminated.

     class Transaction
       function addTransientView(View, untilCondition: Function)

+Pre-fabricated conditions:

+- Is Idle: The Runtime has entered an idle state.

+    class Transaction
+      function addTransientView(View, untilCondition: Runtime.isIdleCondition)

 ---